aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/pivot-tables/custom-sorting-in-pivot-table/_index.md

 ---

 ## **Custom sorting in Pivot Table**
 By using the Aspose.Cells API, you can sort Pivot Tables on field values.
 The following code snippet loads the sample Excel file and adds three pivot tables.
-The first pivot table is without custom sorting, the second pivot table is sorted on "SeaFood" row field values, and the third pivot table is sorted on "28/07/2000" column field values.
+The first pivot table does not use custom sorting, the second pivot table is sorted on "Seafood" row field values, and the third pivot table is sorted on "28/07/2000" column field values.

 Sample source file and output files can be downloaded from here for testing the sample code: